Our detailed analyses of the Citi ThankYou Premier and Chase Sapphire cards helps you make the choice by two of the top mid-tier travel cards.

 The Citi Premier Card is an intriguing product considering the many types of cardholders it’s marketed to.
 First, look at the earning structure:

-- 3 ThankYou points (Citi’s transferable rewards points) per dollar on travel, including gas
+- 3 ThankYou points (Citi’s transferable rewards points) per dollar on air travel

-- 2 ThankYou points per dollar on dining out and entertainment
+- 3 ThankYou points per dollar on restaurants and supermarkets

 - 1 ThankYou point per dollar on all other purchases